leonawicz/DataExtraction/docs/md/dens_intro.md

 ### Motivation
 I often face the real-world problem of needing to rapidly summarize large amounts of data in an efficient manner without losing, skewing, or obscuring too much information.
-The context for this simulation is to show that it is possible to estimate an empirical distribution of a variable by a small set of points roughly defining the density curve, which can then we used in conjunction with linear approximation and bootstrap resampling to simulate new draws from the estimated distribution.
+The context for this simulation is to show that it is possible to estimate an empirical distribution of a variable by a small set of points roughly defining the density curve, which can then be used in conjunction with linear approximation and bootstrap resampling to simulate new draws from the estimated distribution.
 The process can stop here if it is a sample that is required, or, in turn, an arbitrarily large sample drawn can be used to re-estimate the density more smoothly.

 For some applications this is not useful, as the original data are already available.